 About Cresswell Barn Farm and Campsite

-Hello, my name is Fiona Elliot and I have been running Cresswell Barn Farm Campsite since 2010.
+Hello, my name is Fiona Elliott and I have been running Cresswell Barn Farm Campsite since 2010.

 As a family we have been living at Cresswell Barn Farm for 40 years.
 We have raised a family here working the land growing crops to feed Pembrokeshire and beyond.

-He loves speaking with guests when they call to book and will always try to find a pitch for you in Bridge or Upper Meadow.
+He loved speaking and meeting guests when they called to book and would always find a pitch in Bridge or Upper Meadow.
 We have named pitch six, a favorite spot for him as Pop’s Corner in his memory.

-We also employ several skilled farm staff who help us plant, grow and harvest 400 acres of potatoes to supply supermarkets throughout Wales.
+We also employ several skilled farm staff who help us plant, grow and harvest 400 acres of potatoes to supply supermarkets throughout the United Kingdom.
 If you have bought Pembrokeshire potatoes from your local supermarket, then you have probably eaten ones that were grown here on the farm.

 A Brief History of the Farm